0 reviews |

 Imitation crab is actually made with real fish meat, generally not crab meat though, but check the ingredients.
 It’s usually made from surimi, or white fish flesh, like Alaskan Pollock, that has been deboned and minced into a paste, which is then mixed with other ingredients.

-You need a good quality food dehydrator.
-We use the Nesco FD-75A, and you can check out our food dehydrator guide here and why we think Nesco offers the best bang for the buck.
+All you need to dehydrate these foods is a good quality food dehydrator.
+We use the Nesco food dehydrators.
+You can check out our food dehydrator guide to learn why we think Nesco offers the best bang for the buck.
 We believe this is the best food dehydrator for our long-term food storage needs.
-Nesco has other models of food dehydrators and accessories, check them all out here.

 For planning purposes, we used 3 dehydrator trays lined with removable mesh screen inserts for the 14-ounce package of imitation crab meat.